Hack4Impact-UMD/appalachian-trail-conservancy/README.md

 ## Hosting

 We are currently using Firebase Hosting.
-You can view a dev deployment of the application at [https://atc-training-aa43c.web.app/](https://atc-training-aa43c.web.app/)
+You can view the live deployment of the application at [https://learn.appalachiantrail.org](https://learn.appalachiantrail.org)

 # Tech Stack